-As a whole, the Shared Vision Program aims to create an enabling environment for cooperative development and management.
+As a whole, the Shared Vision Program aims to create an enabling environment for cooperative management of the Nile basin, and for development and investment on the basin and sub-basin level.
 Though each project is different in focus and scope, all contribute to building a strong foundation for regional cooperation by supporting basin-wide engagement and dialogue, developing common strategic and analytical frameworks, building practical tools and demonstrations, and strengthening human and institutional capacity.
+The Nile Transboundary Environmental Action project creates the framework and enabling environment for basin-wide environmental management on which sustainable development and investments on subsidiary levels can take place.